julianfigueroaGL/gorilla-cast-docs/docs/best-practices/routing/routing.md

 ## Micro-frontends

 [Micro-frontends](https://micro-frontends.org/) is the term you are looking for.
 Basically, it is your first line of segregation.
 You should split your app into multiple smaller apps.
 Each app will have its root component, router, models, services, etc. You will share many of the components (Of course, word very large application is important.
-And I literally mean it.)
+And I literally mean it.).

 ## Mono-repo considerations